merazul-amin/online-learning-platform-client/README.md

 # Getting Started with My Project

-## Project Name: Programming Quiz Contest
+## Project Name: Online Learning Platform

 ### `Project Features`
 - Clear and Fresh Look
 - Everything is good looking.
-- Website is all about quiz contest.
+- Website is all about online courses.
-- All the quizzes are about programming.
+- All the courses about technology related.

 ### Important Links